 - Using a pastry brush or your hands, coat the chicken pieces with the seasoning paste.

-- Bake the drumsticks uncovered for about 40 minutes, until their internal temperature, measured with an instant-read thermometer not touching a bone, reaches 165°F.
+- Bake the drumsticks uncovered for about 40 minutes, until they are cooked through and their internal temperature, measured with an instant-read thermometer not touching a bone, reaches a minimum of 165°F.

 - Baste the drumsticks with the pan juices using a clean pastry brush.
 Serve immediately.